lilianabito/lilianabito.github.io/README.md

 https://upload.wikimedia.org/wikipedia/commons/d/d5/CSS3_logo_and_wordmark.svg
 https://upload.wikimedia.org/wikipedia/commons/thumb/b/ba/Javascript_badge.svg/292px-Javascript_badge.svg.png?20160504163251

-What kind of js code did you use: I used ChatGPT and modyfied where needed.
+What kind of js code did you use: I used ChatGPT and modified where needed.

 What kind of font did you use: Poppins (bold) for the titles and Lato for the text body.